CiscoDevNet/ConfigMyApp/usecases/6-health_rules.md

 ` "health_rules_only": true`

-## 2. Overwrite existing Health rules or Not
+## 2. Overwrite Existing Health Rules or Not

 <b> Runtime parameters</b>